Write for ACSD Ideas

 An online digest of articles, ACSD Ideas aspires to help Christian college student development professionals to be imaginative and effective in their work so that they can make a bigger impact on their campuses and the needs of the wider world.

-Feature articles, reviews, interviews, reflection pieces, actionable advice, and other creative pieces will be subject to the guidelines (see below) that have been approved by the ACSD Executive Committee.
+Feature articles, reviews, interviews, actionable advice, and other creative pieces will be subject to the guidelines (see below) that have been approved by the ACSD Executive Committee.
 The ACSD Ideas Editorial Team reserves the right to select the best combination of articles received for the ACSD Ideas website.